 Liturgy, hymns, and ordered worship

-Lutheran worship preserves liturgical form, music, and the centrality of the Word.
+Lutheran worship preserves liturgical form, music, and centrality of the Word.

-What it is: Lutheranism usually preserves relatively stable liturgical forms, with biblical reading, preaching, hymns, prayer, and sacraments.
+What it is: Lutheranism tends to preserve relatively stable liturgical forms, with Bible reading, preaching, hymns, prayer, and sacraments.

-How the religion understands it: Worship is ordered and centered on the gospel.
-Congregational singing occupies a very important place, and hymns function as means of doctrine, prayer, and communal memory.
+How the religion understands: Worship is ordered and centered on the gospel.
+Congregational singing occupies a very important place, and hymns function as a means of doctrine, prayer, and community memory.

-Context: This combination of liturgy and preaching distinguishes Lutheranism from Protestant forms that are more minimalist or more spontaneous.
+Context: This combination of liturgy and preaching distinguishes Lutheranism from more minimalist or more spontaneous Protestant forms.

 Supportive